-Kevin O'Kane is a registered professional engineer with nearly 40 years of experience in the global mining industry, his principal occupation during the preceding five years.
+Kevin O'Kane is a registered professional engineer with more than 40 years of experience in the global mining industry, his principal occupation during the preceding five years.
 He has held executive positions with BHP in South America, including Project Director, Vice President of Health, Safety and Environment, and Asset President.
-Most recently, Mr. O'Kane held the position of Executive Vice-President and Chief Operating Officer for SSR Mining Inc. He holds the ESG Competent Boards Certificate and Global Competent Boards Designation (GCB.D), achieved in 2021.
+Most recently, Mr. O'Kane held the position of Executive Vice-President and Chief Operating Officer for SSR Mining Inc. and former Director of SolGold PLC.
+He holds the ESG Competent Boards Certificate and Global Competent Boards Designation (GCB.D), achieved in 2021.
 He is fluent in Spanish and brings a wealth of technical, operational and HSCE leadership combined with Latin American knowledge to Almaden's Board.
-Mr. O'Kane also serves on the Boards of SolGold Plc, IAMGOLD Corporation and NorthIsle Copper and Gold Inc.
+Mr. O'Kane also serves on the Boards of IAMGOLD Corporation, NorthIsle Copper and Gold Inc and Compañía Minera Autlán, S.A.B. de C.V.
+(Mexico).